 In keeping with these commitments, Covenant Seminary faculty further affirms that a Christian’s foundational identity is found in their union with Christ.
 At Covenant Seminary, we teach clearly and without reservation that our true identity is rooted in our relationship with God through Christ.
 Being “in Christ” means that we are adopted into God’s family, made co-heirs with Christ, and filled with God’s Spirit for power to live a life honoring to God.
 Our every encouragement is for our students to find their identity in God and to embody his character in a life of holy obedience.
 To say, “I am a Christian who struggles with ‘x’ kind of ongoing temptation to certain kinds of sin,” is part of the testimony of one’s sanctification but is not the foundation of who we are in Christ.

 Because of our passionate commitment to God’s Word and all it teaches, we are equally passionate about sharing the Gospel with all people, testifying to them of the love, joy, peace, forgiveness and sanctification we experience when we repent of our sin and trust in Jesus.
-This extends to sharing the Gospel with those in the LGBT+ community, or for that matter, any community of people.
+This extends to sharing the Gospel with any community of people, including those in the LGBT+ community.

 Covenant Seminary remains faithfully committed to upholding the unwavering biblical standards on marriage and sexuality while engaging and equipping leaders to be wise shepherds, in terms of both sharing the gospel and of loving and pastoring those who are trusting in Jesus and facing temptations to unfaithfulness in these areas.
 This is, after all, God’s calling: In all of life, we must hold faithfully to the Bible’s teaching as we reach those who do not yet know Jesus and as we help those who do to remain faithful to him.